6th International Conference on Optical Angular Momentum

 Tampere University, Finland

-We have been made aware that some speakers have been contacted by some special service provider, e.g. ehotelservices.org, about making a reservation for accommodation during the conference.
-This email does not originate or is related to the official organizers.
-It seems that the email is spam and we hope that this does not cause any issues.
-We will share information about possible quota reservations for nearby hotels only on this webpage and we kindly ask the participants to make their own reservations through the listed hotels.
-More information here.
+We have been made aware that some speakers have been contacted by email or even phone about making a reservation for accommodation or paying some conference-related fee.
+Such emails or phone calls do not originate or are related to the official organizers.
+It is spam and we hope that this does not cause any issues.
+We will share information about possible quota reservations for nearby hotels only on this webpage and we kindly ask the participants to make their own reservations through the listed hotels (see here).
+All payments for the conference will be done via this webpage (see here)!

 About the conference